3DGenomes/TADbit/_sources/install.rst.txt

 Installing TADbit on GNU/Linux
 ==============================

 .. contents::

-.. note::  at the moment the installation has been tested under Ubuntu-linux, Centos 7 and MacOS (tested under OSX 10.9 with MacPorts www.macports.org).*
+.. note::  at the moment the installation has been tested only under Ubuntu-linux and MacOS (tested under OSX 10.9 with MacPorts www.macports.org).*

 **TADbit requires python2 >= 2.6 as well as several dependencies that are listed below.**